 Prior to installation, check that the set pressure on the nameplate is as required, and meets system requirements.
-The F70PR Series pressure relief valve should be installed in the upright position per the figure as shown below, in accordance with accepted piping practices.
+The F70PR Series pressure relief valve shall be installed in the upright position per the figure as shown below with the inlet facing down, in accordance with accepted piping practices.